Are the results of a tummy tuck permanent?

 Overall, the results are more dramatic from a full tummy tuck than they are from the mini tummy tuck.

-What is the recovery like after a tummy tuck?
+What is the recovery like after a tummy tuck in Miami?

 The recovery and the pain after a tummy tuck are usually also a big concern of patients.
 The operation takes about two hours, it’s performed under general anesthetic and usually involves a one-night stay.
 Patients go home with dissolvable stitches and dressing and are asked to wear a garment for about six weeks.
 I also like my patients to have manual lymphatic drainage, which is a particular type of massage for a few weeks after the procedure.
 The first few days are a little uncomfortable, but strong painkillers are usually prescribed for this.
 Also, it is recommended to use four or five pillows at night and difficulty to stand upright may arise.
 But usually, after a week, most patients are relatively mobile and within two weeks are generally back at work and beginning some gentle exercises.
 The full recovery takes about six weeks, and the swelling as a result of the surgery can take several months to settle down.